School Bus Driver: Job Description & Requirements

 Along with a CDL, school bus drivers are required to earn first a passenger endorsement and then a school bus endorsement.
 These endorsements, mandated by the U.S. Department of Transportation's Federal Motor Carrier Safety Administration, can be obtained through a candidate's state licensing agency.
 Obtaining these endorsements entails passage of driving tests and written exams that cover applicable topics, such as loading and unloading children, emergency procedures and state and federal regulations.
 Drivers take the skills test in the same type of vehicle they'll be operating on the job.

-Related to School Bus Driver: Job Description and Requirements for Becoming a School Bus Driver
+Related to School Bus Driver: Job Description & Requirements

 - Recently Updated